etiennestuder/gradle-plugindev-plugin/README.md

 of Gradle plugins as expected by the [Gradle Plugin Portal](http://plugins.gradle.org/), [JCenter](https://bintray.com/bintray/jcenter), and [MavenCentral](http://search.maven.org/).

-The plugin ensures that all requirements for inclusion in the Gradle Plugin Portal, Bintray, and MavenCentral are met.
+The plugin further ensures that all requirements for inclusion in the Gradle Plugin Portal, Bintray, and MavenCentral are met.

 # Goals